V373/blog/_pages/about.md

 Research & Publications
 ------
-In my past research, I primaryly focused on:
+In my past research, I primarily focused on:
 1. robot modeling, calibration & identification, error compensation;
 2. robot motion & force control.

-The overview of my previous works are shown in the following figure.
+The overview of my previous works is shown in the following figure.

 (FIG HERE.)

-In future, I would like to explore new possibilities in:
+In the future, I would like to explore new possibilities in:
-1. robot intelligent control/percepetion with learning/model-based approaches
+1. robot intelligent control/perception with learning/model-based approaches
 2. application-oriented manipulation for physical human-robot interaction (pHRI) scenarios

 My publications are listed as follows.